Wasabi375/Cosmic-Conductor/README.md

 The COSMIC desktop is currently in alpha.
 Therefor it is expected for things to change and break.
-This program especially depends on the [cosmic wayland protocols](https://github.com/pop-os/cosmic-protocols) which are not stabalized.
-Therefor it is likely that functionality will break with updates to COSMIC.
+This program especially depends on the [cosmic wayland protocols](https://github.com/pop-os/cosmic-protocols) which are not stabilized and it is likely that functionality will break with updates to COSMIC.

 Currently this is build against COSMIC Alpha 7.